sablier-labs/v1-subgraph/README.md

 translate the data broadcast on the Ethereum blockchain in GraphQL form.
 Later on, the UI will parse the data and show it to the users.

-You may also want to check out the [Sablier monorepo][sablier-monorepo].
+You may also want to check out the main Sablier [monorepo][sablier-monorepo].

 ## Queries